Emily sat cross-legged on

 "There are five of us," Gwen corrected.
 "Or did you forget about the others you saw downstairs?"

 "Downstairs?"
-The beast tilted its head slightly.
+The beast cocked its mighty head in confusing.
 "What do you mean?"

 "You know, when you used the security drone downstairs to talk to us.
 I assume you could see us as well as hear us."

-The werewolf grinned.
+The werewolf grinned to expose its teeth.
 "You're making up nonsense to distract me.
 Well done.
 You have succeeded in prolonging your life an extra nine seconds."

-"I hope the others don't run into any trouble," said Emily,
+"I wonder if the others have run into trouble yet," said Emily,

 leading Dorian, Redacted, and Edwin back the way they came,